Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Move

 As a Free Action, move one Range Band closer or further away from a target.
-You may not Move while in Melee Range of an enemey—instead you must take a Disengage Action.
+You may not Move while in Melee Range of an enemy—instead you must take a Disengage Action.

 ### Dash